yapweijun1996/AI-Agent-Microsoft-Excel-Editor/README.md

 - "Format column D as currency"
 - "Sort the data by age in ascending order"
 - "Add a new sheet for expenses"
+- "Create a budget tracker with categories and amounts"
+- "Generate a sales report with charts and totals"

 ## ⌨️ Keyboard Shortcuts